 Amanda Love (B. 1974 Columbia, South Carolina) lives and works in Granville, Ohio (USA).
-Love is a interdisciplinary artist with a background in bookbinding, typography, and conservation.
-In two decades in Chicago she regularly exhibited sculpture and artist books, collaborated with artist/musicians on numerous creative projects, founded two creative businesses in Chicago: LoveLeaf Press, design firm, fine binding and letterpress studio, and BookClub Chicago, a community arts studio with programing inspired by literature.
+Love is an interdisciplinary artist with a background in bookbinding, typography, and book conservation.
+In two decades in Chicago she collaborated with artist/photographers/designers/musicians on numerous creative projects, founded LoveLeaf Press, fine bookbinding, letterpress and design studio.

-Love’s work is informed by the environment and current events related to book suppression.
-Her work ranges from small intimate works to room-size installations.
-Years ago, Love began using books as a medium for art.
+Love’s work is informed by current events related to book suppression.
+Her work ranges from small intimate works to large scale installations.
+Years ago, Love began using books as her primary medium.
 In addition to making books herself, she realized another act of creation could come from disassembling them.
-The process of creating in this manner was integral to the work of art itself: the loving act of taking books apart, the repetition of ripping them, the sorting and categorizing of parts.
+The process of creating in this manner was integral to the work of art itself: the intentional act of taking books apart, the repetition of ripping them, the sorting and categorizing parts.
 A visual language emerged in the process.
-Though a rip may be attractive in and of itself, it often evokes disparate things of equal interest.
+Though the book may be nostalgic in and of itself, it often evokes memory and loss.

 Today, Love is executing a large scale, outdoor installation (SILOS) at Grange Audubon Nature Center, Columbus OH, and has multiple solo exhibitions currently at Springfield Art Museum, and in Chicago.